openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Geography.rst

 Investing Based on Demonstrated Need, Not Predictions
 =======================================================

-Delivering content, especially videos, to learners in every country in the world means meeting differing technological requirements.
+Delivering content, especially videos, to learners in every country or region in the world means meeting differing technological requirements.
 Instead of working to make every video available to a global audience before the course started, one team took more of a wait-and-see approach.
 In the months leading up to the course start date, the team tracked the number of learners who, based on location, could only access videos if they were hosted on a third-party site.
-The team was able to use the actual number and percentage of learners from the affected country in their justification of the increased costs of creating the alternate video delivery channel.
+The team was able to use the actual number and percentage of learners from the affected country or region in their justification of the increased costs of creating the alternate video delivery channel.

 ============================
 Fostering Community